-In the 2020-21 school year, a partnership with Fresno City College and West Hills College was been established.
+In the 2020-21 school year, a partnership with Fresno City College and West Hills College was established.
 By doing so, students at West Park Charter Academy will have the opportunity to take two college readiness courses, then select and begin taking CTE Pathways courses and/or take other high school enrichment courses.
-Students will also be supported each semester with a Chromebook, Wi-Fi hotspot (if needed), and weekly progress check-ins conducted by WPCA's CTE counselor.
+Students will also be supported each semester with a Chromebook and weekly progress check-ins conducted by WPCA's CTE counselor.